BabyLM's First Constructions: Causal probing provides a signal of learning: Experiments and Results

-\paragraph{Idioms} We compute \textbf{AUC} using global affinity to classify figurative vs. literal usages of potentially idiomatic expressions in MAGPIE \citep{haagsma-etal-2020-magpie}.
+\citeauthor{rozner2025} show that global affinity provides signal in discriminating literal and figurative usages in potentially idiomatic expressions, possibly because the non-compositionality of figurative use leads to greater constraint and thus higher affinity (e.g., one can \ttw{spill the beans} but in the same context, one would not \ttw{spill the water}, so \ttw{beans} should have high affinity).
+Following their approach, we compute \textbf{Idioms AUC} using global affinity to classify figurative vs. literal usages of potentially idiomatic expressions in MAGPIE, a corpus of \mbox{$\sim$50,000} sentences \citep{haagsma-etal-2020-magpie}.
+Higher scores reflect that models on average recognize greater constraint in figurative usages.
 In humans, the long tail of idioms is acquired after other constructions \cite{sprenger2019development, carrol2023old}; here we are interested in corresponding model behavior.

-Whereas \gptbb achieves fairly good performance on many of the evaluations, performance on the MAGPIE dataset is barely above chance (AUC 55.3).
-Perhaps more interesting is how \emph{poorly} \babylms do in this evaluation: the worst model, \btimeb, can actually provide a classification signal nearly as good as \robl if the classifier is flipped.
+\paragraph{Results} Whereas \gptbb achieves fairly good performance on many of our constructional evaluations (\autoref{tab: resuls main}), performance on the MAGPIE dataset is barely above chance (AUC 55.3).
+Perhaps more interesting is that many BabyLMs are substantially \emph{below} chance: the worst model, \btimeb, provides a classification signal nearly as good as \robb if the classifier is flipped.
 Why might this be the case?
-Figurative uses tend to be rarer and require sensitivity to the surrounding semantics in order to activate.
-Though humans (and to some extent \robl) recognize these contexts, our results suggest that \babylms trained on less data have not yet acquired the long tail of figurative expressions.
-It makes sense that uncommon, non-compositional usages would be \emph{surprising} to an unconverged model and thus exhibit low affinities until the idiom is better learned.
+Though humans (and to some extent \rob) recognize noncompositional uses and their triggering contexts, our results suggest that \babylms trained on less data have not yet learned the long tail of idioms.
+It makes sense that uncommon, non-compositional usages would be \emph{surprising} to a \babylm trained on less data and that they would thus exhibit low affinities.

 {\textbf{Con}\xspace} {\textbf{Way}\xspace} {\textbf{CC}\xspace} {\textbf{Caus}\xspace} {\textbf{let-alone}\xspace} {\textbf{much-less}\xspace}